 In their turn, banking license holders are authorised to act as EMIs to pursue the business of a credit institution.

-Electronic money has a much lower entry barrier and simpler regulations than banking.
+Electronic money has a much lower entry barrier and more straightforward regulations than banking.
 It opens the doors to the financial market for tech-focused companies.

-Besides, EMIs are more flexible and fast than traditional banks.
-For customers, it means an opportunity to get an account quickly and without going to the physical branch.
+EMIs are also more flexible and faster than traditional banks.
+For customers, this means an opportunity to get an account quickly and without going to the physical branch.

 Electronic money institution vs Payment institution